savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 ### You are:

-+ Detail-oriented
++ Detail and action-oriented
-+ A great communicator
++ A proactive and positive communicator
++ Known for asking great questions
 + Constantly seeking efficient ways to work
 + A collaborator that loves working with other people - a team player
 + A multi-tasker with experience managing multiple assignments and prioritizing tasks

 ### You understand the importance of strong communication and:

++ Consider the timing and content of your communication
 + Have strong writing skills with the ability to write clearly and effectively
 + Have experience working with or managing clients
 + Value the importance of professionalism and making a good impression